niflylab/CalciumImagingAnalysis/README.md

 ### Background List File
 1) The background values are entered into an excel file that is saved as a .csv.
 2) The excel file should have a column for each neuron labeled as “Neuron #”.
 Make sure there is no space after the number in the neuron, as the following "Neuron # " will show an error.
-	- Each column must contain the background values for the z positions being analyzed.
+	- Each column must contain the background values for the z-positions being analyzed.
 	- The number of background values must match the number of “Mean_Intensity#.csv” files in each neuron folder.
 		- For example, in "Practice 3", there are 3 neuron folders in “Analysis”, “Neuron 0” with 3 “Mean_Intensity#.csv” files, “Neuron 1” with 4 “Mean_Intensity#.csv”, and “Neuron 2” with 4 “Mean_Intensity#.csv” files.
 		- The “Background_list.csv” would look like the following.
-Note, since “Neuron 1” and “Neuron 2” appear in the same z positions, the background values are the same.
+Note, since “Neuron 1” and “Neuron 2” appear in the same z-positions, the background values are the same.

 			|Neuron 0|Neuron 1|Neuron 2|
 			|--------------|---------------|---------------|